Remembering who we are. Remembering our Wholeness.

 We as humans are facing an international mental health crises with nearly half of us having a mental health diagnosis by the age of 40.
 Emotional exhaustion, burnout, depression, and PTSD are now commonplace within our families, communities, and places of work.

 Root to Thrive History.
 While the Roots to Thrive program is now adapted to serve all humans, it began as a program for professional caregivers.
 A multi-disciplinary group of caregivers, curriculum, indigenous elders, organizational, and administrative experts identified a need among caregivers amid the rising tide of professional burnout and moral injury in healthcare.
-Motivated to address this need, we applied for and won a Michael Smith Foundation for Research REACH Award to develop a curriculum that would address the significant developmental factors that could bolster the ability to thrive amid highly individualistic (often disconnected) and stressful environments.
+Motivated to address this need, this collaborative of knowledge keepers applied for and won a Michael Smith Foundation for Research REACH Award to develop a curriculum that would address the significant developmental factors that could bolster the ability to thrive amid highly individualistic (often disconnected) and stressful environments.
 Because the requirements of thriving apply to all humans, based on participant feedback, the program has now expanded beyond caregivers to include all people.

 Roots as a Resource to Address Caregiver Burnout.
 We are in an international crises with healthcare workers suffering from mental health conditions, caused or exacerbated by the toll that high stress and often trauma laden careers exert.
 The statistics are alarming: some as high as 94% of healthcare providers that work with emergency events screening positive for PTSD (Iranmanesh, Tirgari, & Bardsiri, 2013), nearly half of healthcare employees, including physicians, screen positive for depression and report being unwell due to work stress, which impacts morale, absenteeism, retention rates and patient care (BMG Research, 2013; Chandler, 2012; Simon & McFadden, 2017).
 For every one dollar spent on Canada’s healthcare system, about 70 cents of it is spent on human resources, not including education costs (BC Ministry, 2014).
 The ultimate cost, billions of dollars aside, is patient safety as unhealthy providers are more likely to make errors, call in sick, and ultimately leave the profession, which causes a huge cost in terms of recruitment and training.
 While some providers leave the workplace as a result of burnout, many stay – further contributing to toxic work environments.
 In fact, most of us who have been in the field long enough are familiar with the symptoms of burnout and have contributed to workplace hostility as a result; these experiences have become a norm in today’s healthcare culture.
 Burnout is recognized as an occupational hazard for many service-oriented professions with ongoing and intense personal and emotional contact.
 In fact, the province of BC recently extended presumptive PTSD coverage for mental health claims by all types of nurses (Providence Health 2019).